 This recipe is next in our series on the best Cambodian barbecue recipes, following recipes for smoky grilled pork ribs, marinated beef skewers, grilled eggplant with stir-fried minced pork and fermented soya beans, and pork spare ribs with star anise.

-Along with our other barbecue and grilled ribs and skewers recipes, we’ll be including this Cambodian pork and rice recipe in the Cambodian street food cookbook we’re developing, alongside the epic first-of-its-kind Cambodian cookbook and culinary history that we’ve been researching, writing and photographing for the last six and half years.
+Along with our other barbecue and grilled ribs and skewers recipes, we’ll be including this Cambodian pork and rice recipe in the Cambodian street food cookbook we’re developing, alongside the epic first-of-its-kind Cambodian cookbook and culinary history that we’ve been researching, writing and photographing since 2013.
 We’re still seeking patrons for that project on Patreon and you can support the project for as little as the price of a cup of coffee a month.

 Cambodian Pork and Rice Recipe – How to Make Bai Sach Chrouk for Breakfast

-Tips on Preparing this Cambodian Pork and Rice Recipe
+Tips to Making this Cambodian Pork and Rice Recipe

 When I’m making the marinade, I like to make sure the garlic is really crushed finely to spread over all the pork pieces.
 Some stalls omit the coconut milk from the marinade but I find it helps tenderise the pork, even though the pork is so thin it shouldn’t really need it, plus we just love the flavour.